pvcraven/3d_graphics_class/source/lessons/day_02/day_02.rst

 ---------

 * Two assignments due tomorrow.
+* I've added a PDF with May Term hours.
+* Reminder - Scholar grading issues.
 * Yesterday we talked about an artist's ability to convey a message.
 Remember to take a look at **what** the message was, and then **how** it was conveyed.
 * Next we worked on videos that covered the basics of Blender and